efat56/CollectionFramework/README.md

 Thread-Safety: Vector is thread-safe, meaning that it is synchronized and multiple threads can access it simultaneously without causing data inconsistency.
 ArrayList is not thread-safe, and if multiple threads try to modify it simultaneously, it can result in data inconsistency.

 Performance: ArrayList performs better than Vector in most cases, as Vector's synchronization adds overhead and can slow down the performance.

+Capacity: When a Vector is created, it has a default capacity and when the capacity is reached, it automatically increases its size by a certain amount.
+In contrast, when an ArrayList is created, it has a default capacity but when that capacity is exceeded, it doubles its size.

+Legacy: Vector is a legacy class and is rarely used in modern Java development, while ArrayList is a newer class and is widely used.

+</n> In summary, if thread safety is not a concern and performance is important, then ArrayList is a better choice.
+However, if thread safety is a requirement or if the application is older and requires compatibility with older versions of Java, then Vector may be a better choice.</n>